7 bedside manner techniques that show empathy in oncology

 4. Manage patient’s beliefs

-Socio-cultural factors influence an individual’s belief system about health care.
-Some patients may have fear or negative beliefs and perceptions that may affect their decision to receive and complete treatment.
-It is essential to identify any perceived beliefs your patient may have and create opportunities for them to ask questions you can address for them to improve patient adherence to therapeutic plans.
+An essential part of good bedside manners for doctors is to identify any perceived beliefs your patient has.
+Then, create opportunities for them to ask questions you can address with research and medical knowledge.
+Being open to patient interview questions avoids mistakes when the physician assumes desired goals and for them to improve patient adherence to therapeutic plans.
 Also, explain in detail the treatment options and the benefits as well as the drawbacks.

 5. Be respectful

 Irrespective of your best efforts, you may encounter patients who hold divergent views and disregard your expert recommendations.
 Also, a patient or their family members may disrespect you even when you have given your best.
-Therefore, stay calm, aim to understand their feelings, and respectfully address the underlying problem.

 6. Stay focused